 This is inconsistent.
 I recommend not raising an error for 0.0 (Float or BigDecimal).
 Any objection?

-Updated by mrkn (Kenta Murata) over 8 years ago
+Updated by mrkn (Kenta Murata) almost 9 years ago

 - Assignee set to mrkn (Kenta Murata)

 0.0 doesn't exactly represent zero.
 It may be 0.0+-10.0**(Float::MIN_10_EXP-17).